Improper Breath Holding: The Hidden Obstacle to Your Optimal Breathing Development

 Your cells can perform two types of respiration: aerobic (meaning "with oxygen") and anaerobic (meaning "without oxygen").
 Aerobic respiration is the usual and preferred way for your cells to produce energy, but when you hold or in any way make your breath less so, you are depriving your body of oxygen and your cells have to resort to anaerobic respiration.

 When that happens, the energy-producing process is kicked over to an alternate pathway called lactic acid fermentation.
 That burning, sore sensation you feel right after vigorous activity?

-To compare you could say that aerobic respiration yields 40 ATP, adenosine triphosphate.
+To compare, you could say that aerobic respiration yields 40 ATP, adenosine triphosphate.
 This is the molecule your cells use for most of their energy.
 Lactic acid fermentation yields 2 ATP.

 Fermentation will happen to some of your cells when you workout.
-But as I understand it, when you hold your breath, this lactic acid fermentation occurs in most of your oxygen-deprived cells, and it makes that burst of energy you want very short lived -- not to mention potentially painful.
+But as I understand it, when you hold your breath, this lactic acid fermentation occurs in most of your oxygen-deprived cells, and it makes that burst of energy you want very short-lived -- not to mention potentially painful.

-My Optimal Breathing kit has been integrated into the Doctorate program for Advanced Athletic Training (DAT) at the University of 'Idaho.
+My Optimal Breathing Kit has been integrated into the Doctorate program for Advanced Athletic Training (DAT) at the University of Idaho.

 "As the nation's first Advanced Doctor of Athletic Training (DAT), this program is designed to improve your clinical practice through advanced manual therapy techniques and analysis of patient outcomes in an applied research focus."

 So, make sure your breathing is as big and easy as it can be.
 Then go have a great workout.
 We counsel to undo the tension and restriction from physical work(outs) with our DVD2.

 There are several breathing-oriented weight training equipment guides outlined in the Secrets of Optimal Natural Breathing Manual included in the Optimal Breathing Development Mastery Kit.